 Trusts Tackle Unique Situations

 There are several types of trusts.
 A testamentary trust is set up under a will and is usually funded from the assets of the testator (the creator of the will), upon the testator’s death.
 A testamentary trust often is used to provide for the minor children of the testator, but also can be set up to provide for the surviving spouse, other family members, friends or anyone designated by the testator.
 The trustee of the trust manages the trust assets and distributes the assets per the instructions of the testator, as set out in the trust provisions of the will.
-The benefit of the testamentary trust is to insure that the assets of the grantor are managed to provide for the beneficiaries of the grantor in a manner determined by the grantor, with less initial work on the part of the grantor.
-The assets of the grantor remain in the hands of the grantor until he/she otherwise determines or until his/her death, when the trust becomes irrevocable.
+The benefit of the testamentary trust is to ensure that the assets of the grantor are managed to provide for the beneficiaries of the grantor in a manner determined by the grantor, with less initial work on the part of the grantor.
+The assets of the grantor remain in the hands of the grantor until his/her death, when the trust becomes irrevocable.
 The testamentary trust will not take the assets out of the estate, for tax purposes, as the grantor maintains control until his/her death or incapacity.

 Living Trusts Can Be Used To Avoid Probate